Ale-JRD/Trads/content/post/index-T1.md

 Gio glanced behind to gauge the distance between us and Ars.

-「We’re still fine…」
+“We’re still fine…”

-「 ? 」
+“ ? ”

-「When it comes to this kind of thing, the ones waiting are the ones who suffer more.」
+“When it comes to this kind of thing, the ones waiting are the ones who suffer more.”

-「…!」
+“…!”

-「So, don’t say anything stupid for the sake of the ones waiting for you!」
+“So, don’t say anything stupid for the sake of the ones waiting for you!”

-「…Sorry.」
+“…Sorry.”

-「Well— having a strong sense of responsibility isn’t a bad thing.」
+“Well— having a strong sense of responsibility isn’t a bad thing.”

 I smiled softly.

-「What’s with that?」
+“What’s with that?”

-「Well… I think I heard something similar from Touka before.」
+“Well… I think I heard something similar from Touka before.”

-「Yeah, he’d say that.」
+“Yeah, he’d say that.”

-「…?」
+“…?”

-「I can totally see him saying that.」
+“I can totally see him saying that.”

 I see.